-- The engine must be OEM-for-the-model.
+- 1. The engine must be OEM-for-the-model.
 Engine must be from 1971 production or earlier.
-(Example 1970) - Engine, engine mounts and exhaust must remain in original OEM locations for the chassis used in competition. - Any internal modifications allowed to the engine.
-3. - 4 External modifications allowed. - 5.
-Intake and exhaust concept must be maintained. - Engine bore size may be increased up to class limit (see above).
-6. - 7.
-Aftermarket pistons allowed. - Intake concept must be maintained (i.e., piston port, reed valve, etc.).
-8. - Any round slide carburetor from a stock qualified snowmobile is allowed.
+(Example 1970) - 2.
+Engine, engine mounts and exhaust must remain in original OEM locations for the chassis used in competition. - 3.
+Any internal modifications allowed to the engine. - External modifications allowed. - 5.
+Intake and exhaust concept must be maintained. - 6.
+Engine bore size may be increased up to class limit (see above). - 7.
+Aftermarket pistons allowed. - 8.
+Intake concept must be maintained (i.e., piston port, reed valve, etc.). - 9.
+Any round slide carburetor from a stock qualified snowmobile is allowed.
 Flat slide carburetors allowed.
-Fuel injection not allowed.
-9. - Air intake silencers (air boxes) may be removed.
-10. - Any exhaust allowed.
-A commercially available silencer is required.
-11. - 12. - No liquid cooling allowed.
-Must be naturally aspirated.
-13. - 14.
+Fuel injection not allowed. - 10.
+Air intake silencers (air boxes) may be removed. - 11.
+Any exhaust allowed.
+A commercially available silencer is required. - 12.
+No liquid cooling allowed. - 13.
+Must be naturally aspirated. - 14.
 Torque stops may be added.

-- Any snowmobile brand OEM primary clutch allowed. - Any snowmobile brand OEM secondary clutch allowed.
-No roller secondary clutches allowed.
-Any OEM chain case from a stock qualified snowmobile, 1985 or older model is allowed. - 3. - Chain case may be moved up to 2 inches. - Any track drive shaft and track drive sprockets allowed.
-5. - Track drive shaft may be relocated a maximum distance of 2 inches.
-6. - For chassis without jackshaft, a jackshaft may not be added.
-This rule will be strongly enforced to bring integrity to the class.
-7. - 8.
-Jackshaft models may use any jackshaft. - Brake components may be replaced.
+- 1. Any snowmobile brand OEM primary clutch allowed. - 2.
+Any snowmobile brand OEM secondary clutch allowed.
+No roller secondary clutches allowed. - 3.
+Any OEM chain case from a stock qualified snowmobile, 1985 or older model is allowed. - 4.
+Chain case may be moved up to 2 inches. - 5.
+Any track drive shaft and track drive sprockets allowed. - 6.
+Track drive shaft may be relocated a maximum distance of 2 inches. - 7.
+For chassis without jackshaft, a jackshaft may not be added.
+This rule will be strongly enforced to bring integrity to the class. - 8.
+Jackshaft models may use any jackshaft. - 9.
+Brake components may be replaced.
 Must be commercially available and not modified.

-- Skis must be steel or aluminum. - Leaf springs must be steel and functional. - Ski spreaders allowed.
+- 1. Skis must be steel or aluminum. - 2.
+Leaf springs must be steel and functional. - 3.
+Ski spreaders allowed.
+Maximum increase 3 inches (each ski). .
 Maximum increase 3 inches (each ski).
-3. - No Cobra skis allowed. - Any OEM steel steering column may be used.
-The handlebars and/or handlebar mounting bracket may be modified or replaced.
-5. - Any commercially available handlebar allowed.
-6.
+Maximum extension of ski stance is measured from centerline of spindle to centerline of spreader bolt up location for ski.
+The ski spreader may extend 1⁄2 .500 inch from the outer portion of the leaf spring (Does not apply to IFS Superstock) - No Cobra skis allowed. - 5.
+Any OEM steel steering column may be used.
+The handlebars and/or handlebar mounting bracket may be modified or replaced. - 6.
+Any commercially available handlebar allowed.